Get Maintouch

 What are the AI phrases I should remove before publishing?

-Cut filler verbs like "jumps into," hollow adjectives like "detailed" and "complex," vague nouns like "environment" and "critical," and tic words like "showcasing," "solid," "smoothly," and "stresses."
-Readers bounce when they spot these patterns.
-Your dwell time tanks, Google sees the engagement drop, and your rankings follow.
+See the tell-tale word list earlier in this guide, like "jumps into," "detailed," and "showcasing."
+Readers bounce when they spot these patterns, your dwell time tanks, Google sees the engagement drop, and your rankings follow.

 How long does it take for AI content to start ranking?